 Important: The position for councillors in England changed from 1 April 2014.

-Councillors in England should read the information in the note ‘L G P S Councillor Pensions (England) Update
+Councillors in England should read the information in the note ‘L G P S Councillor Pensions (England) Update’.

-If you cease to be a councillor participating in the L G P S, then your options concerning what happens to the benefits you have built up in the L G P S depend on your length of scheme membership.
+If you stop being a councillor participating in the L G P S, then what happens to the benefits you have built up in the L G P S depends on your length of scheme membership.

 If you have less than three months’ total membership You can take a refund of your contributions less a deduction for tax.
 There may also be a deduction to cover the cost of buying you back into the State Second Pension Scheme (S2P), but only if you paid national insurance as a Scheme member before 6 April 2016.
 Or You can defer making a decision until you either re-join the same L G P S fund as a councillor member (in Wales), or join a new pension scheme, or want to take a refund of contributions.

 If you have at least three months’ total membership You can leave your accrued benefits in the L G P S. Your pension and lump sum will be calculated as described in the section on Retirement benefits using the length of your total membership up to the date that you left the Scheme.
-This is known as having deferred benefits.
+These are known as deferred benefits.
 Or You can transfer an amount equal to the cash equivalent of your pension benefits into your new employer’s scheme provided they are willing and able to accept it, into a personal pension plan or into a stakeholder pension scheme.
 You cannot transfer your pension benefits to the L G P S in England or Wales unless you again participate in the same L G P S administering authority in Wales as a councillor member.

 It may be possible to make a transfer payment to an overseas pension scheme or arrangement that meets HM Revenue and Customs conditions.